 How fast is a network switch?

 Network switches offer varying speeds.
-Fast Ethernet switches provide speeds up to 100 Mbps, while a gigabit Ethernet unmanaged switch provides transfers up to 1,000 Mbps, or 1 Gbps.
+Fast Ethernet switches provide speeds up to 100 Mbps, while a gigabit Ethernet unmanaged switch (often called a port gigabit switch) provides transfers up to 1,000 Mbps, or 1 Gbps.
 10-gigabit switches can transmit data at 10,000 Mbps.
+Higher-performance switches used in enterprise networks and data center environments may support 10-gigabit, 25-gigabit, or even faster connections through fiber interfaces and pluggable SFP modules.

 Why customers choose Akamai